openfaas/workshop/lab1.md

 <img src="https://github.com/openfaas/media/raw/master/OpenFaaS_Magnet_3_1_png.png" width="500px"></img>

-OpenFaaS requires a [Kubernetes](https://kubernetes.io) or [Docker Swarm](https://docs.docker.com/engine/swarm/) cluster to operate.
+OpenFaaS requires a [Kubernetes](https://kubernetes.io) cluster to operate.
 You can use a single-node cluster or a multi-node cluster, whether that's on your laptop or in the cloud.

 The basic primitive for any OpenFaaS function is a Docker image, which is built using the `faas-cli` tool-chain.

 ## Pre-requisites:

-Let's install Docker, the OpenFaaS CLI and pick Kubernetes or Swarm to proceed.
+Let's install Docker, the OpenFaaS CLI and setup Kubernetes.

 ### Docker